How To MIG And TIG Weld Auto Body Sheet Metal With Ron Covell | MillerWelds

 Curved car fender sitting on metal table

-Welding autobody panels
+Welding auto body panels

 Vintage vehicles often have rust damage, which is usually found on the lower edges of panels where water tends to collect.
-This kind of repair is so common that aftermarket repair panels are manufactured for many popular cars.
+While aftermarket repair panels are available for many popular vintage car restorations, they may not always be an option.
+In such cases, patch panels can be fabricated using standard metalworking techniques.
+This project will demonstrate how to weld a patch panel onto a vintage fender using MIG and TIG welding.

 Patch panel for car fender

-In cases where a manufactured panel is not available, a patch panel can be made with common metalworking procedures.
-In this project, we’ll join newly made patch panels to a vintage fender.
 The first step is cutting away the damaged metal, then overlapping and clamping the new patch to the old fender, making sure it is accurately positioned.

 New patch panel clamped to old